alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

-Predictive Modelling of Eating Out In Sydney
+# Predictive Modelling of Eating Out In Sydney

+This project was coded using Python.

+This project's objectives, instructions, deliverables, methodology and a summary of the main outcomes are provided below.

 Included in this repository are the following:
 1. DSTS Assignment 1 PDF file.
 2. DSTS Assignment 1 Jupyter Notebook.
 This will demonstrate the code and charts used in this project.

-This project was coded using Python.

-This project's instructions, deliverables and a summary of the main outcomes are provided here:

 ## Project Objectives
 I used a real word dataset on eating-out habits in Sydney.
 To this dataset I applied feature engineering, modelling and deployment knowledge